-In Possible Breakthrough, North Korea Offers Talks On Denuclearization
+In Possible Breakthrough, North Korea Open To Talks With U.S. On Denuclearization

-North Korea says it is willing to discuss denuclearize of the Korean peninsula with the United States, a key requirement laid out by the Trump administration as a precondition for talks with Pyongyang.
+North Korea says it is willing to discuss denuclearizing the Korean Peninsula with the United States, a key requirement laid out by the Trump administration as a precondition for talks with Pyongyang.

 Asia